top of page

 Ghost Creeks

-Inspired by Baltimore’s “Ghost Rivers” public art installations and self-guided walking tours, “Ghost Creeks” will promote resilience, environmental justice, and smart city planning by reintroducing current and future residents to the city’s buried waterways.
+Inspired by Baltimore’s “Ghost Rivers” public art installations and self-guided walking tours, “Ghost Creeks” will promote resilience, smart city planning, and environmental justice by reintroducing current and future residents to the city’s buried waterways through a physical map, a digital story map, and interactive design.

 Ghost-Rivers-©Frank-Hamilton-0309.jpg